Forgotten Ten

 The Forgotten Ten (An Deichniúr Dearmadta) were ten members of the Irish Republican Army who were executed in Mountjoy Prison, Dublin, by British forces following courts martial from 1920 to 1921 during the Irish War of Independence.

-Based upon military law at the time, they were buried within the prison precincts, their graves unmarked in the unconsecrated ground.
+Under military law at the time, they were buried within the prison precincts, their graves unmarked in the unconsecrated ground.
 The names of the Forgotten Ten are Kevin Barry, Thomas Whelan, Patrick Moran, Patrick Doyle, Bernard Ryan, Thomas Bryan, Frank Flood, Thomas Traynor, Edmond Foley, and Patrick Maher.
 The hangman was John Ellis.

 Campaign for reburial

 Following the Irish War of Independence, Mountjoy Prison was transferred to the control of the Irish Free State, which became the State of Ireland in 1937.
 In the 1920s, the families of the dead men requested their remains be returned to them for proper burial.
 This effort was joined in the later 1920s by the National Graves Association.
 Through the efforts of the Association, the graves of the men were identified in 1934, and in 1996 a Celtic cross was erected in Glasnevin Cemetery to commemorate them.